Myth of the First Thanksgiving: Background

-The English academic Godfrey Hodgson suggest in his 2006 book A Great and Godly Adventure: The Pilgrims and the Myth of the First Thanksgiving that calling the 1621 harvest feast a thanksgiving feast would be inaccurate, as although the Pilgrims did celebrate days of thanksgiving, the 1621 event is not referred to as such in any primary documents.
+The English academic Godfrey Hodgson suggested in his 2006 book A Great and Godly Adventure: The Pilgrims and the Myth of the First Thanksgiving that calling the 1621 harvest feast a thanksgiving feast would be inaccurate, as although the Pilgrims did celebrate days of thanksgiving, the 1621 event is not referred to as such in any primary documents.
 Additionally, days of Thanksgiving had been recorded elsewhere on the continent prior to the 1621 event, including Spanish Florida in 1565, Newfoundland in 1578, Popham Colony in what is now Maine in 1607, and Jamestown in 1607 and 1610.

 Two primary accounts of the 1621 event exist; one is by Edward Winslow, and one by William Bradford.
 Neither account refers to the event as a day of thanksgiving or a celebration of thanksgiving.
 Furthermore, the Plymouth settlers were not viewed as "the fathers of America" until the 1760s, when a group of Pilgrim descendants began to push that idea.

 Various days of thanksgiving were held in New England throughout the 17th and 18th centuries, and were largely church based, with a community feast at the end of a full day of fasting.
 Often these days were held in late November, to mark the end of the agricultural year.
 Over time, communities in New England began to hold thanksgiving days twice annually in the spring and autumn, with fasting less strictly observed.
 Traditions such as family reunions and balls emerged, with turkey and pumpkin being commonly eaten foods at Thanksgiving meals.
 At the time, the holiday was much more associated with winter motifs, and would remain so until Christmas became more popular in the United States in the mid-19th century.

 The first national day of thanksgiving in the United States was declared by George Washington in 1789, but he did not connect this day to the 1621 event, nor was this meant as an annual occurrence.
 Momentum for inclusion of Plymouth in the founding myths of the United was provided by the influence of the Old Colony Club, who feared that Plymouth was being overshadowed by events in other colonies, including the American Revolution.